 After a driver receives a failed drug test result, they must begin the return-to-duty process in order to get back on the road, and then continue a follow-up testing process for the next 12+ months.

 It is more evident today for employers and drivers to understand this SAP process.
-In the first two months, the new DOT Clearinghouse has calculated over 11,000 drivers found with a positive drug test result.
+With the new DOT Clearinghouse database tracking non-negative drug and alcohol testing data, nearly 60,000 drivers annually are being found with a positive drug or alcohol test result.
 These employees are now walking through the SAP and return-to-duty process before they can begin safety-sensitive functions.

 This process begins with an evaluation of a substance abuse professional, as required in the federal regulations in 49 CFR Part 40 Subpart O.

 The Substance Abuse Professional, or “SAP”, according to the DOT, is “a person who evaluates employees who have violated a DOT drug and alcohol program regulation and makes recommendations concerning education, treatment, follow-up testing, and aftercare.”

 The SAP makes the important decisions on whether or not an employee is ready to drive a truck, school bus, oil tanker, train, airplane, subway car, or other regulated vehicles and how long the follow-up testing end education program should take.

 How much does a DOT SAP program cost?

 There are several different ways to evaluate the cost of the SAP process.
 There is the initial SAP examination fee, the education program, the DOT return-to-duty drug test, and the 6+ follow-up testing program.

 Unfortunately, the length of the follow-up testing program can be 12 months to 5 years, depending on the SAPs recommendation.
 So it is hard to estimate a total cost.